Silk Road Tour in Central Asia

 Price includes

-• Accommodation based on two people sharing a double/twin room; breakfasts included
+• Accommodation is based on two people sharing a double/twin room; breakfasts are included

 • English-speaking expert tour leader accompanying the group during the whole trip